-Assiging Permissions to ESXi Hosts that Are Managed by vCenter Server
+Assigning Permissions to ESXi Hosts That Are Managed by vCenter Server

-You can select the ESXi host object in the vCenter Server object hierarchy and assign the administrator role to a limited number of users who might perform direct management on the ESXi host.
+You can select the ESXi host object in the vCenter Server object hierarchy and assign the administrator role to a limited number of users.
+Those users can then perform direct management on the ESXi host.
 See Using Roles to Assign Privileges.

 Assigning Permissions to Standalone ESXi Hosts

 You can add local users and define custom roles from the Management tab of the VMware Host Client.
 See the vSphere Single Host Management - VMware Host Client documentation.

 For all versions of ESXi, you can see the list of predefined users in the /etc/passwd file.

 You can manage local users and groups and add local custom roles to an ESXi host using a VMware Host Client connected directly to the ESXi host.
 See the vSphere Single Host Management - VMware Host Client documentation.

 Starting with vSphere 6.0, you can use ESXCLI account management commands for managing ESXi local user accounts.
 You can use ESXCLI permission management commands for setting or removing permissions on both Active Directory accounts (users and groups) and on ESXi local accounts (users only).